- B.C. Home

 In cases where a couple, with or without dependent children, applies for assistance, only the primary applicant in the family unit must meet the ID requirements to be considered eligible for income assistance or disability assistance.
 The other family members must meet the ID requirements as soon as possible.

 At the time of application for assistance, each applicant must provide two pieces of identification (ID).
-One must be a photo ID from the list of primary ID, and the second may be selected from either the primary or secondary ID list.
-One piece of ID from either the primary or secondary ID list is required for each dependent child. [see Policy – Table: Primary and Secondary ID]
+One must be a photo ID from the list of primary ID, and the second may be selected from either the primary or secondary ID list. [see Policy – Table: Primary and Secondary ID]

 Photo ID documents are required for all ID in the list of primary ID.
 Interim documents (for example, interim driver's licence) are not to be accepted as primary ID.
 In cases where a photo ID has expired, it is acceptable as primary ID as long as the EAW is satisfied that the photo resembles the applicant and therefore proves the applicant's identity.